 15 Rich Facts About Fudge

-You probably know the basics about this decadent dessert: it's rich, it's creamy, and it comes in a variety of mouth-watering flavors.
+You probably know the basics about this decadent dessert: It's rich, it's creamy, and it comes in a variety of mouth-watering flavors.
 (Red velvet cake batter fudge?
 Yes please!)
 But there is plenty more fun trivia to digest.
-In honor of National Fudge Day on June 16, we’re serving up the sweetest morsels.
+In honor of National Fudge Day, we’re serving up the sweetest morsels.